Self-storage Financing: What It Is & How It Works

 Hard Money Loan

 Hard money loans are often considered a last resort for financing real estate.
-This can happen if you are unable to get approved elsewhere for funding or are trying to finance a property needing repairs.
+Generally, they’re best suited for borrowers who are unable to get approved elsewhere for funding or are trying to finance a property in need of repairs.
 A hard money loan can offer fast funding speeds, so it can also be useful for fix-and-flip investors looking to acquire property on a short timeline.

-- If you’re getting an SBA loan, you can see our instructions on how to get an SBA loan.
+- If you’re going for an SBA loan, you can see our instructions on how to get an SBA loan.

 - For other types of loans, check out our guide on how to get a small business loan.

 You can get self-storage loans from many different types of lenders.
-Some examples can include banks, credit unions, loan brokers, and online lenders.
+Some examples are banks, credit unions, loan brokers, and online lenders.
 If you’re unsure where to start, you can see our list of the best self-storage loans.

 Bottom Line